Flow Matching with Gaussian Process Priors for Probabilistic Time Series Forecasting: Reproducibility Statement

 \section{Reproducibility Statement}

-To ensure the reproducibility of our results, we provide a detailed description of our experimental setup, including the benchmark datasets and evaluation metrics, in \cref{sec:experiments}.
-Additionally, we outline the hyperparameters used in \cref{app:hyperparameters} and include pseudocode for our methods in \cref{app:pseudocodes}.
+To ensure the reproducibility of our results, we provide a detailed description of our experimental setup, including the benchmark datasets and evaluation metrics, in \cref{sec:experiments,app:datasets}.
+Additionally, we outline the hyperparameters used in \cref{app:hyperparameters} and include the pseudocodes for our unconditional and conditional model in \cref{app:pseudocodes}.

 \bookmarksetupnext{level=part} \pdfbookmark{Appendix}{appendix}